GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 ## Build Requirements

-- Microsoft Visual C++ 2017 or newer (MS Build Tools also works)
+- Microsoft Visual C++ 2019 or newer (MS Build Tools also works; VC++ 2017 may work but is no longer tested by CI builds)
-- CMake 3.10 or newer (CMake should be newer than the Visual Studio and Boost version you are using; if using clang with libc++ use 3.18+)
+- CMake 3.14 or newer (CMake should be newer than the Visual Studio and Boost version you are using; if using clang with libc++ use 3.18+)
 - git
 - Boost 1.67 or newer
 - MS-MPI v8 or newer (if MPI support is needed)